oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

     </dependency>
     ```

 2. Open the `UserStockTransactionServiceImpl.java` file in any code editor.
-This file is located in the `/home/oracle/OTMM/otmm-<*version*>/samples/xa/java/bankapp/StockBroker/src/main/java/com/oracle/tmm/stockbroker/service/impl/` folder.
+This file is located in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application.

-3. Import the `oracle.tmm.jta.TrmUserTransaction` package.
+3. Uncomment the following line of code to import the `oracle.tmm.jta.TrmUserTransaction` package.

     **Sample command**